matias2018/latepoint_timezone_locker/README.md

 # Latepoint Timezone Locker (LTL)

-Latepoint Timezone Locker (LTL) is an add-on for the Latepoint appointment booking plugin in WordPress.
-LTL ensures that all displayed appointment times align with the timezone set in WordPress settings, rather than adjusting based on the user's local timezone.
-This guarantees consistency across all bookings, providing a unified scheduling experience for both administrators and clients.
+LatePoint Timezone Locker (LTL) is an add-on for the LatePoint appointment booking plugin in WordPress.
+It ensures that all displayed appointment times strictly follow the timezone set in the WordPress settings, preventing adjustments based on the user’s local timezone.

+LTL is designed for a very specific use case: when all appointments take place at a fixed physical location.
+For example, a surgery clinic in one country that schedules appointments with patients from different time zones.
+Since patients are expected to travel to the clinic, maintaining a consistent local time for bookings is essential.

+By locking appointment times to the site’s configured timezone, LTL provides a unified and reliable scheduling experience for both administrators and clients.

-Version: LTL 1.2.0
+Version: LTL 1.2.2
 Date: 31-03-2025